 The best way to be successful with stock investing is by selling stock option premium.

-I can teach you about call options, put options, credit spreads & options strategies.
-I can teach you to make money in the stock market by selling option premium.
+I can teach you about call options, put options, credit spreads & options strategies so that you're consistently profitable.

-While there is a major emotional toll that goes along with trading losses, you're going to get better with experience.
+While there is a major emotional toll that goes along with trading losses, you can mitigate the portfolio volatility easily.

-You only need to realize that success is not easy: there are going to be ups and downs.
+It also helps to internalize that success is not easy: there are going to be ups and downs.

 Play the long game and don't get discouraged by temporary setbacks.